State Capitol to close to the public after Tony Evers' new order to slow the spread of COVID-19

-The state Capitol will be closed to the public until further notice, the Department of Administration announced Wednesday.
+The state Capitol will be closed to the public until further notice, the Department of Administration said Wednesday.

-"Although the decision to close the building was difficult, the health of our communities and loved ones is the priority we must all be focused on," Brennan said.
+“Although the decision to close the building was difficult, the health of our communities and loved ones is the priority we must all be focused on,” Department of Administration Secretary Joel Brennan said.

 Concerned about COVID-19?